Israeli Civilian Killed Near Lebanon Border Amid Rising Regional Tensions

 Key Facts

-- French President Emmanuel Macron described Lebanon’s fight against threats to its security as ‘just’.
+- French President Emmanuel Macron described Lebanon’s fight against security threats as 'just.'

 What Happened